 Documents required for registration – If the Dam of the foal is not registered with the SIES then a photocopy of the pedigree is required to be sent along with the completed covering certificate.
 The declaration of birth should be completed by the breeder/owner as these are the details that will be used to produce your passport.
 If you are the breeder but not the owner of the foal then we would ask that you put this in writing when you send the registration papers in to the office.

-Payment – Foal registration is currently £50, this can be made using the secure payment page or telephoning the office and paying with a card over the telephone.
+Payment – Foal registration is currently £50, this can be made telephoning the office and paying with a card over the telephone or BACS.

 How long will it take? – Normally between 7-10 days.

 Late Foal Registration – If the markings of the foal were completed by your vet before weaning and the covering certificate is present and completed correctly with a microchip then we do not ask for a DNA test to be done.
 However, we do make an additional charge of £15 for registrations of foals after 31st December of the year of birth.

 If the markings of the foal were NOT done prior to weaning then the foal must be DNA tested to the stallion on the covering certificate.
 This involves a DNA test being purchased from us, current cost is £54.
 Once you have received the DNA kit you will be required for your vet to take a hair sample from the foal and also to re-do the markings for verification.

 Once the DNA parentage report has been received from the Animal Health Trust then a passport can be issued, however there can be a delay of 3 weeks.

 ID Passports only – If you do not have any breeding for your foal/horse then this is the cheapest route for obtaining a passport.
 We require that a markings form to be completed by your vet and inserting a microchip.
 The bar code of the microchip should be placed in the bottom right corner.
 The current cost is £25 and includes the relevant papers that DEFRA require.